Home

 New England is famous for its kaleidoscope of fall colors, and Connecticut is no exception.
 Abundant white oak and hickory trees create a sea of yellow and golden tones.
 Meanwhile, red maples add some burgundy and bright red accents.
 Connecticut towns look charming when framed with fall foliage, and there are many parks and forests across the state offering scenic autumnal trails.

 The fall colors season here starts in the last week of September and extends into early November.
-But peak fall foliage colors explode in the month of October.
+But peak fall foliage colors explode in October.

-Connecticut leaf-peepers don't live by scenic drives alone.
-Below you can read about some of the best places to soak in fall colors in the Constitution State.
+Connecticut leaf-peepers live by something other than scenic drives.
+Below, you can read about some of the best places to soak in fall colors in the Constitution State.

 Mohawk State Forest